 There are a variety of different factors that can trigger TE, including:

-- Drugs: Certain prescription drugs may lead to excessive hair loss in young women, antidepressants, androgens, and beta-blockers.
+- Medications: Certain prescription medications may lead to excessive hair loss in young women.
+These can include some antidepressants, androgens, and beta-blockers.
 A change in dosage could also trigger hair shedding.
 Telogen effluvium can also happen after one stops taking birth control pills.

 - Stressful Events: A life event that causes high-stress levels (loss of a loved one, job loss, moving, etc.) can lead to hair loss.